 In his last act of evil Nikos throttles the priest that

 apparently created him.

 Sex and Drug Use:

-scores four bisected Mutilators out of four.
-He has no mutant healing factor,
+Nikos scores four bisected Mutilators out of four for his nearly

 Final Girl’s Resolve: